Manoj K. Jha, Ph.D., P.E.

 CIEN 702 Systems Analysis

-Surface and subsurface Hydrology, Urban Water Systems, Watershed Modeling, Water Resources Engineering and Management, Climate Change and Land Use Change Impacts on Water Resources (Hydrology and Water Quality), Design and Evaluation of BMPs for Sediment and Nutrients Controls, Impact of Extreme Hydrological Events (Floods and Droughts), Application of GIS and Remote Sensing in Water Resources, Uncertainties Quantification in Monitoring and Modeling Water Systems, GIS-Supported Spatial Analyses and Model Applications (SWAT, APEX, EPIC, WEPP, QUAL2K, HEC-models)
+Surface and subsurface Hydrology, Urban Water Systems, Watershed Modeling, Water Resources Engineering and Management, Climate Change and Land Use Change Impacts on Water Resources (Hydrology and Water Quality), Design and Evaluation of BMPs for Sediment and Nutrients Controls, Impact of Extreme Hydrological Events (Floods and Droughts), Uncertainties Quantification in Monitoring and Modeling Water Systems, GIS-Supported Spatial Analyses and Model Applications (SWAT, APEX, EPIC, WEPP, QUAL2K, HEC-models)

 Research Projects at NC A&T (* denotes Lead PI)